I would then ask you in a few months, after running your own service calls, if you still think some of these are not necessary.

 Turkey Baster: $1.00 at Dollar Store

-This will earn you hundreds of dollars on your service calls when you need to defrost the ice plug in a refrigerator drain line, the classic cause of “my refrigerator is leaking water all over inside.”
+This will earn you hundreds of dollars on your service calls when you need to defrost the ice plug in a refrigerator drain line, the classic case of “my refrigerator is leaking water all over inside.”

 Empty out the freezer, pull off the back panel and start defrosting all that ice that has built up.
-When you get down to the drain-through spout, the turkey baster will be the only effective way to run hot water over the iced up area until it breaks free.
+When you get down to the drain-through spout, the turkey baster will be the only effective way to run hot water over the iced-up area until it breaks free.
 Completing a $100.00 service call with a $1.00 tool – that’s why I love this profession!

 Ok, that’s my short list of things you really need to add to your toolbox for a very small investment.
 If it looks like I get most my stuff on eBay and at discount stores, you’re right.
 I love to keep the money I earn and hope this helps you do the same!
 Please post your comments if you know of any things else I may have missed.